gjeunen/reference_database_creator/README.md

 ## 6. Version updates

+* `crabs --version v 1.7.4`: enhancement --> regex support for `--download-embl`, as well as move from FTP to HTTPS for download.
 * `crabs --version v 1.7.3`: bug fix --> correct display of help documentation in the CLI due to version update for rich-click.
 * `crabs --version v 1.7.2`: bug fix --> ignore non utf-8 characters when importing files (`--import`) to avoid hard crash.
 * `crabs --version v 1.7.1`: bug fix --> improved error handling during  `--in-silico-pcr` when cutadapt crashes.